mrkkrp/megaparsec-site/tutorials/switch-from-parsec-to-megaparsec.md

 Since Haskell report says nothing about sign in numeric literals, basic parsers like `integer` do not parse sign.
-You can easily create parsers for signed numbers with help of `signed`:
+You can easily create parsers for signed numbers with the help of `signed`:

 ```haskell
 signedInteger :: Parser Integer